 It is important to remember that they are made to specification, using different material blends and through different processes.
 Just because they are made in the same place does not mean they are the same quality.

-All about upsell
+All about upselling

 Losing money

-Get best value: buy second-hand!
+Get the best value: buy second-hand!

 We also have guides to find the best value for money bikes: